-Atlanta's economy runs on four major sectors, and each brings distinct .NET requirements:
+Atlanta's economy concentrates in four industries, each with distinct .NET project types and compliance requirements:

 Islamic bank, Somalia